Asmara Moerni: Legacy

 After Asmara Moerni, Union produced a further three films; only one, Wanita dan Satria, was by Rd Ariffien, who left the company soon after, as did Saeroen.
 Gani did not act in any further films, but instead returned to the nationalist movement.
 During the Indonesian National Revolution (1945–49) he became known as a smuggler, and after independence became a government minister.
 In November 2007 Gani was made a National Hero of Indonesia.
 Djoewariah continued to act until the 1950s, when she migrated to theatre after receiving a series of increasingly minor roles.

 Asmara Moerni was screened as late as November 1945.
 The film is likely lost.
-Throughout the world, all movies were then shot on highly flammable nitrate film, and after a fire destroyed much of Produksi Film Negara's warehouse in 1952, many films shot on nitrate were deliberately destroyed.
+Contemporary films were shot on highly flammable nitrate film, and after a fire destroyed much of Produksi Film Negara's warehouse in 1952, many works shot on nitrate were deliberately destroyed.
 As such, American visual anthropologist Karl G. Heider suggests that all Indonesian films from before 1950 are lost.
 However, JB Kristanto's Katalog Film Indonesia (Indonesian Film Catalogue) records several as having survived at Sinematek Indonesia's archives, and film historian Misbach Yusa Biran writes that several Japanese propaganda films have survived at the Netherlands Government Information Service.